boonious/hui/README.md

     handler: "suggest"
 ```

-Use the config key in `Hui.search/2` to send queries to the endpoint or retrieve from configuration e.g. `Hui.URL.config_url(:suggester)`.
+Use the config key in `Hui.search/2` to send queries to the endpoint or retrieve from configuration e.g. `Hui.URL.configured_url(:suggester)`.